rebeccajopling/solar-energy-calculator/README.md

 A full-stack solar energy calculator designed to estimate a UK home's solar energy generation potential using location, roof characteristics, and real-world solar irradiance data.

-The backend is built with Express and fetches data from Google Geocoding and PVGIS APIs.
-The front end is built with React + Vite.
+The application integrates Postcodes.io for postcode geocoding, PVGIS for solar irradiation data, and the Google Maps JavaScript API to visualise the property location on an interactive map.
+The backend is built with Node.js and Express, while the frontend is built with React and Vite.

+Solar estimates are calculated by combining PVGIS irradiance data with user inputs such as roof size, roof orientation, roof type, and shading conditions to produce an adjusted annual energy output estimate.
 <br>

 ### Key Features